GeneralIris/Shopee-Review-Detection/README.md

 # Spam Detection System on Shopee Review
 - I hate current Shopee reviews.
-So I decide to make a detection spam system for it.
+So I decide to make a spam detection system for it.

 ## What is this monstrosity!
-It's a machine learning driven towards detecting spam reviews on any Shopee product for my FYP it focuses on Storage Devices. <br>
+It's a machine learning driven towards detecting spam reviews on any Shopee product for my FYP that focuses on Storage Devices product. <br>
+*It works for non-storage devices, huh I wonder ;)* <br>
 A system integrated using flask with mysql as the database used to simulate the user access to the model. <br>

 ## This is da police!
 Where you get the data?